containerstack/docker-bitbucket/readme.md

 Once the image has been downloaded and container is fully started (this could take a few minutes), browse to `http://[dockerhost]:8090` to finish the configuration and enter your trail/license key.

 NOTE: It's not recommended to run Bitbucket this way because it does NOT have persistent storage, once the container is removed everything is gone!!
+      Only use this methode for testing out Bitbucket!!

 ### What does all these options do?;
 detach          runs the container in the background